matejnavara/travel-tech-think-blog/content/posts/2021-04-01_Why-Write/index.md

 # Introduction

-But I’m getting ahead of myself, let me first introduce who I am and what I hope to achieve with yet another blog in a blogging network blogged to the blog with blogging blogs.
+Anyway I’m getting ahead of myself, first let me introduce who I am and what I hope to achieve with yet another blog in a blogging network blogged to the blog with blogging blogs.

 **My name is Matej Navara and I am not a writer.**

-I come from a software engineering background; developing games/apps/sites/etc. Geeky tech stuff that now the whole world uses on a daily basis.
+I come from a software engineering background; developing games/apps/sites/APIs/etc. Geeky tech stuff that now the whole world uses on a daily basis.
 This side is my brain and the engine driving forward.

 ![Code life](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)